The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Scott and Sonia Miller, who moved to the area from Alabama, paid more than $ 18 to help all people living in houseboats in the same area.

-“We're lucky to have the resources to do this,” said Scott Miller.
-"More importantly, we did it to - hopefully - inspire others to do this."
+“We're fortunate to have the resources to do this,” Scott Miller said.
+“More importantly, we did this to — hopefully — inspire others to do the same.”

-Residents who were helped to pay rent on houseboats, according to the Miami Herald, were "on the hook" of the crisis.
-Property prices in Key West have risen in recent years and a houseboat is considered a relatively affordable alternative.
+Residents who were helped pay rent on houseboats, according to a Miami Herald reporter, were “on the hook” for the crisis.
+Real estate prices in Key West have risen in recent years, and a houseboat is considered a relatively affordable alternative.

-Back in March, the Millers approached Mayor Teri Johnston for a way to help those who live in houseboats - by offering to pay off someone's rent arrears.
-Rentals in the area of the mooring houseboats are $ 20,32 per day or $ 357,58 per month.
+Back in March, the Millers approached Mayor Teri Johnston looking for a way to help those living on houseboats - by offering to pay someone's back rent.
+Rent in the houseboat mooring area is $20,32 per day or $357,58 per month.

 “I have a job, I have a lot of work,” said Scott Miller, a civil engineer.

-“But this whole city is actually closed.
+“But this whole city is basically closed.
 Many people need help.
 Why not share?
-This is one of the reasons why we moved here, ”he added.
+That’s one of the reasons we moved here,” he added.

 On the subject: World War II veteran flees across US to make dreams come true